kyleschaeffer/kyleschaeffer/_posts/2014-05-06-making-canvas-games.md

   w: 32,
   h: 40,
   frames: [5, 6]
-});</pre>
+});
+{% endhighlight %}

 The `game.sprite()` object allows us to quickly specify a width, height, speed, and direction of our sprite image.
 Using this function, we can extend our `entity()` object to include support for sprite images.
 The `game.load()` function handles image loading, so that we can preload images before the game begins.

 ### Keyboard interaction

 The final addition to our game script is keyboard interaction.
-With game development, it&#8217;s much easier to keep track of both the `keyup` and `keydown` events independently.
+With game development, it’s much easier to keep track of both the `keyup` and `keydown` events independently.
 I prefer to create an array of keycodes that can be checked at any time in our script to see if that particular key is currently pressed.
 We can do this with an addition to our game script:

+{% highlight js %}
-<pre>// keyboard
+// keyboard
 game.keys = [];
 game.keydown = function(e){
   game.keys[e.keyCode] = true;